lcp29/trimesh-ray-optix/README.md

-# Triro - An in-place replacement for trimesh.ray in Optix
+# Triro - An in-place replacement for trimesh.ray in OptiX

 Triro is a [trimesh.ray](https://trimesh.org/trimesh.ray.html) implementation using NVIDIA Optix.